AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

     - If the user doesn't require a group invitation request, the invitor receives the `groupInvitationDidAccept` callback.
 In this case, the user automatically accepts the group invitation and receives the `didJoinGroup` callback.
 All the group members receive the `userDidJoinGroup` callback.

 3. Remove chat group members from a chat group.
 The chat group owner and chat group admins can remove chat group members from a chat group, whereas chat group members do not have this privilege.
-Once a group member is removed, this group member receives the `didLeaveGroup` and all the other group members receive the `userDidLeaveGroup` callback.
+Once a group member is removed, this group member receives the `didLeaveGroup` callback and all the other group members receive the `userDidLeaveGroup` callback.

 Refer to the following sample code to add and remove a user: